 Pilates is great for people of all ages because you can set the intensity yourself.
 It's particularly good for those over the age of 60 because it's less strenuous on the joints than other activities.
 What's more, you can do pilates at home or in a group exercise class.
 If you're not 100% sure what Pilates involves, here's an explanation from the NHS:

 "Pilates aims to strengthen the body in an even way, with particular emphasis on core strength to improve general fitness and well-being.
 Pilates exercises are done on a mat or using special equipment, such as the Reformer, the Cadillac and Wunda Chair.
 With its system of pulleys and springs, handles and straps, the apparatus can provide either resistance or support, depending on your needs." - NHS

-Pilates is popular among older people because of the no weight bearing factor, so you're less prone to injuries through it.
-It also greatly improves mobility and balance as well as straightening the core muscles.
+Pilates is popular among older people because it doesn't require any weight-bearing movements, so there is a relatively low risk of injury.
+It's also great for improving mobility and balance as well as strengthening the core muscles.

 2 - Swimming

 Swimming is the perfect sport to try out if you're over 60 and love the water!
-Not only does this sport involve no weight bearing or strenuous elements, but it's easy for beginners and even the more experienced swimmers.
+Not only is swimming gentle on joints, it's also easy for beginners while being able to challenge even the more experienced swimmers.

-Swimming is a great workout for the cardiovascular system and gets the heart rate really pumping.
-Cardio workouts improve stamina and also increases the heart and lungs strength.
-Cardio workouts are proven to be the most effective type of exercise and burn the most calories so if weight-loss is something you're interested in, always look towards cardio-heavy sports.
+Swimming is a great full-body workout which really gets the heart pumping.
+Cardio workouts improve stamina and also strengthen the heart and lungs.
+Cardio workouts are proven to be the most effective type of exercise and burn the most calories.
+So, if weight-loss is your goal, give swimming a try.

-You can check out this website to find you nearest local pool.
+You can check out this website to find your nearest local pool.

 3 - Walking